tuffy/python-audio-tools/docs/programming/source/metadata.rst

    Returns a list of ``(start, end)`` integer tuples indicating all the index points in the cuesheet.

-.. method:: Flac_CUESHEET.pcm_lengths(total_length)
+.. method:: Flac_CUESHEET.pcm_lengths(total_length, sample_rate)

-   Given a total length of the file in PCM frames, returns a list of PCM frame lengths for each track in the cuesheet.
+   Given a total length of the file, in PCM frames, and the sample rate of the stream, in Hz.
+   Returns a list of PCM frame lengths for each track in the cuesheet.
+   This list of lengths can be used to split a single CD image file into several individual tracks.

 .. class:: Flac_CUESHEET_track(offset, number, ISRC, track_type, pre_emphasis, index_points)